 Loom also makes it easy to share announcements with your entire team, which allows for more nuance than an email alone can provide.
 Viewers can show their support or ask questions in response to the broadcast by leaving comments or reactions.

-Loom’s new feature, Loom AI, supports creating better videos with text summaries and new ways to edit and enhance videos.
+The Loom AI feature supports creating better videos with text summaries and new ways to edit and enhance videos.

 Remote managers should keep an eye open for fresher updates, such as the ability to merge multiple Looms and find videos based on their transcripts.